About

 Quick Start Guide

-You’ll need a compatible USB hub / card reader (newer iPhone or iPad has an USB-C port, so it’s quite straightforward.
-For older devices with only a Lightning port, it gets more complicated but still doable… Can’t help you with specifics).
+• compatible USB-C hub / card reader.
 In this example I’ll assume that hub also has a memory card slot (so it acts as a card reader too).

-1. Insert your memory card into USB hub’s card slot, connect USB flash drive to the hub, and finally connect the hub to the iPhone or iPad.
+2. Insert your memory card into USB hub’s card slot, connect USB flash drive (if used) to the hub, and finally connect the hub to the iPhone or iPad.

-4. Select destination (e.g. folder on your USB memory stick, where you want the data to be copied to)
+5. Select destination (e.g. folder on your USB flash drive, where you want the data to be copied to)

 You can stop the running backup if needed – app will finish copying current file and stop.